Elizabeth J. Olson, DVM, CCRT

 Leah joined our team in July 2015.
 She is originally from Cleveland, Ohio and has been working in the veterinary field since 1997.
 Starting as a kennel technician in Manassas, Virginia she was quickly promoted to Veterinary Technician Assistant and learned how to care for pets.
 Given the option to continue as a technician or transfer to the reception area, Leah moved to the receptionist position.
 She discovered that for her, working closely with the clients was the most rewarding way of helping pets.
 After attending Seminole State College to obtain certification in human medical billing and coding, Leah couldn't imagine working without animals so she stayed in veterinary medicine.
 Leah loves spending time with her teenage son They frequent Walt Disney World and the Orlando Science Center together.
 When there is any spare time, Leah enjoys writing and spending quality time her her dog "Lily" and her cat "Gogo".

 Amanda started at VVC in May of 2017.
-Amanda has been in the veterinary field since 2016.
+Amanda has been in the veterinary field since January of 2015.
 She started as a kennel technician and as a volunteer with Orange County Animal Services.
 She is currently pursuing her CVT and an AS in Veterinary Technology at St. Petersburg College.
 Amanda's special interests in veterinary medicine include working with our exotic and wildlife patients- particularly pocket pets.
 For fun, she likes spending her free time with her fiance, Avery, going to the beach, and visiting all of the central Florida theme parks.
 She has two birds, Pickle and Pecan, and a cat named Clara.

 Jenni, LVT, CVT, AA, BAS(VT)